MOI13/final_project/Readme.md

     run `make clean`

-## Generate the report through docker
+## Generate the report through docker: this make file is designed for MacOS

 1. Build the Docker Image